MrSakine/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 ### 102-lets_parse_apache_logs
 a Bash script that displays the visitor IP along with the HTTP status code from the Apache log file

+### 103-dig_the-data
+a Bash script that displays the visitor IP along with the HTTP status code from the Apache log file
+Format:
+  - OCCURENCE_NUMBER IP HTTP_CODE